giogodo/MaidenLands/README.md

-# MaidenLands
+# MaidenLand
 # Open world, open source, medieval fantasy RPG

 ## About
-This is the primary repository for an open world, open source RPG **"MaidenLands"**.
+This is the primary repository for an open world, open source RPG **"MaidenLand"**.

 **Welcome to Maiden Lands.**

-Maiden Lands will be a community driven open world role playing game, where users can create their own stories, quests, characters and art and much more in a medieval fantasy world with a strong background story, theme, history, culture and lore.
+Maiden Land will be a community driven open world role playing game, where users can create their own stories, quests, characters and art and much more in a medieval fantasy world with a strong background story, theme, history, culture and lore.

-The world of Maiden Lands will be filled with lots of interesting characters, towns, cities and stories, inspired by medieval Scandinavia, the world of "Maiden Lands" is divided into two lands masses with "Tribal Nord civilizations" to the north and "Saxons" in the "MaidenLands".
+The world of Maiden Land will be filled with lots of interesting characters, towns, cities and stories, inspired by medieval Scandinavia, the world of "Maiden Land" is divided into two lands masses with "Tribal Nord civilizations" to the north and "Saxons" in the "MaidenLand".

-Maiden Lands has rich background, history of its civilizations, culture, historical events, architecture and a main story line as well as a  well defined protagonist and story characters.
+Maiden Land has rich background, history of its civilizations, culture, historical events, architecture and a main story line as well as a  well defined protagonist and story characters.

 Apart from main story line, tools will be developed free as well as exclusive, to allow users to create content; ranging from stories, quests, characters and locations to blacksmith and inventory items, the user created content can be sold using in game merchants and markets to other users.